Forest-Economics-Goettingen/optimLanduse/README.md

-Setting the arguments for the lower and upper bounds exactly to the currently observed land-cover composition forces a solution that corresponds to the current land-cove composition (Fig. 4).
+Setting the arguments for the lower and upper bounds exactly to the currently observed land-cover composition forces a solution that corresponds to the current land-cover composition (Fig. 4).
 It allows for comparing and evaluating the differences of the optimized land-cover composition with the currently observed composition.
-Comparing, e.g., the guaranteed performances
+Comparing e.g. the guaranteed performances
 ![1-\beta](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;1-%5Cbeta "1-\beta")
 provides objective measure how an optimization enhances the achievements of the overall performance.
 A deeper look at the performances of the indicators reveals which indicators particularly benefit from optimization.
-Due to the compromise nature of the approach, indicators can also fall off in the optimized portfolio.
+Due to the compromise nature of the approach, indicators can also fall off in the optimized portfolio when compared to the current land-cover composition.

 Amounting to 0.387, the guaranteed performance of the multi-functional portfolio is considerably higher then the guaranteed performance of the